 Persons younger than 30 and without an employment history can receive unemployment benefits after finishing studies.
 The applicant must have finished his or her studies, be enrolled as a jobseeker, and must have completed the "waiting time" (between 155 and 310 workdays, depending on age).
-The benefit consists of a fixed amount (varying between €237 and €872 / month in 2006), depending on age and family situation (living alone, dependent family...).
+The benefit consists of a fixed amount (varying between ⊕.04 and €0.92 per workday in 2009), depending on age and family situation (living alone, dependent family...).
+From 2012 the "waiting time" is called the "professional integration time" (beroepsinschakelingstijd/stage d'insertion professionnelle).
+An applicant younger than 30 years, must have finished his/her studies and be enrolled as a jobseeker, must complete the "professional integration time" of 310 workdays before having a right to the integration benefits (inschakelingsuitkering).